-If you wish to alter the default setting you can create a file using the ^MF command to change the values.
-If you don't want to alter the printer defaults you can use the two flash calibration each time you change label lengths See Calibration below.
+If you wish to alter the default setting, you can create a file using the ^MF command to change the values.
+If you do not want to alter the printer defaults, you can use the 2 Flash calibration each time you change label lengths.
+See Calibration below:

 Setting the Media Feed (Power Up Action) on the printer requires sending the ^MF command to alter the Power Up Head Open value.

 Sending a file using the ZebraDesigner Tools feature.
 Refer to this article: ZebraDesigner Driver and the Send File Feature.